School Safety and Security Standards Toolkit

 Toolkit Update Notice

 This Toolkit has NOT BEEN UPDATED to include legislative changes from the 86th Texas Legislature, including SB 11.
-Updates to this and other Toolkits are in progress with a targeted completion date of January 1, 2020.
+Updates to this and other Toolkits are in progress.

 The Texas Unified School Safety and Security Standards provide a set of criteria to assist school districts in developing and implementing a comprehensive emergency management program in keeping with laws, mandates, directives and best practices.
 The framework of the Standards is based on the National Incident Management System (NIMS), which makes district emergency operations compatible with those of other governmental, private, and volunteer entities providing the best possible safety for students, staff, and visitors.
 The Standards are mapped to the four phases of emergency management: Mitigation/Prevention, Preparedness, Response, and Recovery.

 The Standards have helped guide the development of state, district and campus level emergency preparedness and safety programs since 2007.
 At that time, the Texas School Safety Center (TxSSC) steered a collaborative effort among local, regional and state stakeholders to help Texas schools address emerging state and federal mandates related to school safety and emergency management.

 The resulting product was a set of Standards based in best practices and the law that schools could use to advance a well prepared and protected learning environment for students and staff.
 This guidance became the foundation of the Texas Unified School Safety and Security Standards.